 European Human Rights Law Unit

 D. J. Harris, M. O'Boyle, E. Bates and C. Buckley, Harris, O'Boyle and Warbrick Law of the European Convention on Human Rights, 2nd ed.
 (Oxford University Press, 2009)

-D. J. Harris, ‘Collective Complaints under the European Social Charter: Encouraging Progress?’ in K.H.
-Kaikobad & M. Bohlander (eds.), International Law and Power: Perspectives on Legal Order and Justice, (2009 Koninklijke Brill NV) 3-24 - Read this article
+D. J. Harris, 'Collective Complaints under the European Social Charter: Encouraging Progress?' in K.H.
+Kaikobad and M. Bohlander (eds.), International Law and Power: Perspectives on Legal Order and Justice, (2009 Koninklijke Brill NV) 3-24

 Tamara Hervey and Jeff Kenner (eds.), Economic and Social Rights Under the EU Charter of Fundamental Rights: A Legal Perspective (Hart, 2003)